pgaberra/cgi_hemtest/README.md

 is done, I use ``Object.fromEntries()`` to convert the array back to an object, which is then returned to the caller.

 ## How to use
+### Server
+To use this API, please clone this repository using *git clone https://github.com/pgaberra/cgi_hemtest.git*.
+In order to run the server locally on your machine, you need to have Node.js installed.
+I've also excluded the **node_modules** folder from version control to not cause any dependency conflicts.
+Therefor, the user has to install express using *npm install express*, otherwise the server won't run.
+Finally, to start the server locally, use the *node app* command in the terminal when inside the project directory.

+### Client
+To send a POST request with text data to the server, there are various amount of options one could use.
+Curl is one popular option that can be used directly from the command-line (curl should be preinstalled on most Windows and Linux machines).
+Simply type *curl -H "Content-type: text/plain" -X "POST" -d "insert text data here" http://localhost:3000/count*.
+Other 3rd party programs can also be utilized, such as REST Client in Visual Studio Code.